Peter Reginato

 Peter Reginato (born August 19, 1945), is an American abstract sculptor and painter.

+Biography

-Reginato was born in Dallas, Texas, but grew up in the hills outside Oakland, California, attending the San Francisco Art Institute from 1963 to 1966.
+Reginato was born on August 19, 1945, in Dallas, Texas, and grew up in Berkeley, California.
+He attended the San Francisco Art Institute, from 1963 to 1966.

-In 1970 and in 1973 his work was included in the Whitney Biennial.
+After his first successful solo show in 1966 at the Open Theatre Gallery in Berkeley, where he showed mostly paintings, he decided he wanted to be a sculptor.
+He moved to New York City later that same year.
+In 1970 and in 1973, his work was included in the Whitney Biennial.

 Exhibitions

 His work has been shown at: